 It is the largest Shinto shrine in Japan dedicated to the goddess of rice, Inari.
 The messenger of the god Inari is the fox.
 So along the way, you will see a lot of statues of it.

 The easiest way to visit the place is to hike along all the shrines and sub-shrines.
-There are thousands of vermillion torii gates along the 4km long trail up the Mt.
+There are thousands of vermillion torii gates along the 4km long trail up Mt.
 Inari.
 Also, at some point, during the hike, you will be able to see a panorama of Kyoto.
 Looked amazing!
-The whole walk takes around 2 hours, so it is charming.
+The whole walk takes around 2 hours, and it is quite charming.

-Companies, institutions or ordinary people are the ones donating the torii gates.
+Companies, institutions, or ordinary people can donate the torii gates.
 The price depends on the placement and size of the gate.
 At one place there was a price list displayed.
 Maaan!!
-The big one sure is expensive 😀 So there were also a lot of tiny gates so mortals would also be able to contribute 😀
+The big one sure is expensive.
+There were also a lot of tiny gates so mortals like us, who are not wealthy would also be able to contribute 😀

 When to visit